ThobMvuni/Flask_Note_Web_App/README.md

 # Folder Structure

-project-root/
-├── static/             # JS and CSS (if any)
-├── templates/          # HTML templates (base, login, signup, home, etc.)
-├── main.py             # Flask app entry point
-├── models.py           # Database models (optional if using SQLAlchemy)
-├── requirements.txt    # Python dependencies
-└── README.md           # This file
+---

+## Description

+- **static/**: Contains static files such as JavaScript and CSS.
+- **templates/**: Contains HTML template files used by Flask for rendering pages.
+- **main.py**: The main entry point for running the Flask application.
+- **models.py**: Contains database model definitions if using an ORM like SQLAlchemy.
+- **requirements.txt**: Lists all Python package dependencies required for the project.
+- **README.md**: Documentation and project overview file (this file).

+---

+Feel free to update this file with instructions on how to install, run, and use your project!

 ## 🧰 Libraries Used